genomicsclass/book/pages/association_tests.md

 ## [1] 0.12
 ```

-The expected table is therefore
+The expected table is therefore:

 ```r